Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial.md

 ## Abstract types

-The polynomial element types belong to the abstract type `MPolyElem{T}` and the polynomial ring types belong to the abstract type `MPolyRing{T}`.
+The polynomial element types belong to the abstract type `MPolyRingElem{T}` and the polynomial ring types belong to the abstract type `MPolyRing{T}`.

 !!! note